 If you choose to look at the positives, dating after divorce might be the best thing that’s ever happened to you!
 Think of it this way: you now have a chance to meet someone who is going to be such a better fit, someone who treats you the way you deserve to be treated, someone who makes you happy and healthy and loving being in a relationship.

 I’ve seen it happen again and again!
 People after divorce end up meeting the love of their life!

 Yes, being vulnerable, taking chances, spending time with people you know in the first two minutes aren’t for you, or facing rejection, i.e. going out with someone you really like only to have the person never call you again isn’t easy.
 Thoughts of dating after divorce can feel hopeless, depressing and just plain scary.
 But that’s normal!

-I get so many emails from divorced men and women asking for divorce advice for dating again.
+I get so many emails from divorced men and women asking:

 “Where do I begin in dating after divorce?”

 “How do I start dating again?”

 Here is my answer: START WITH YOU.
 Start by liking yourself as you are, and accepting yourself as you are.
 Let me explain.

 I was 16 when I started dating.
 I met my now ex-husband at 33 and was married at 35.
 I then started dating again at 42.
 Dating at 42 is a heck of a lot different than dating at 16 and up (before marriage).
 At 16, and in my twenties and even thirties I felt untainted, happy-go-lucky, prettier, skinnier, and had no bitterness or baggage or history of anything bad at all really.
 At 42, let’s start with looks.
 I had: wrinkles, sagging skin, a muffin top, varicose veins, not to mention a broken heart and baggage.
 That said, 42 had its pluses.
 I found myself with more wisdom, compassion, I was more interesting, I was funnier, and I still felt physically attractive, but in a more mature, confident way.